Top 3 Foods for Healthy Skin

 • Glucosinolates

 What foods contain phytochemicals?
 Almost all colorful fruits and vegetables contain phytochemicals!
-Simple, inexpensive, easy to find (all year around) foods like:
+Simple, inexpensive, easy to find (year around) foods like:

 • carrots